-This is one of the most important items when it comes to minimizing the allergy triggers.
+This is one of the most important items when it comes to minimizing allergy triggers.
 So if you suffer from allergies or asthma, you should probably opt for materials which are easier for cleaning and which collect significantly less dust than other types of materials.
 Latex mattresses are a great option as they are naturally antimicrobial and hypoallergenic, but you need to be careful as a small percentage of people are actually allergic to it.

 Lift the Barrier

 There’s one more thing you can do to reduce the risk of allergies or their symptoms, just to be on the safe side.
-You can choose something that is called “allergy-proof” slipcover, which is thick enough to stop the dust mites from reaching you.
+You can choose something that is called an “allergy-proof” slipcover, which is thick enough to stop the dust mites from reaching you.
 You can also find a similar pillowcase.
-This is something also called “barrier bedding” and can serve as the last line of defense against all those allergens.
+This is also called “barrier bedding” and can serve as the last line of defense against all those allergens.

-Besides protecting you, they also prevent the moisture and mites getting into your bedding.
+Besides protecting you, they also prevent the moisture and mites from getting into your bedding.
 Due to their thickness, however, some people may find them too hot in the summer, but hopefully, the allergies should drop at least a bit at that time.

 If you’ve done everything, but the allergy still doesn’t go away, then it’s not your bedding.
 Our homes are full of our allergy sources, such as curtains, carpets and many more, so in that case, keep searching until you resolve the problem.